This article originally appeared on VICE Germany

-Let's face it—you can't have a detective show without at least one corpse.
+Let's face it — you can't have a detective show without at least one corpse.
 That's just how it is.
-Corpses and pathologists are to detective shows what greasy food is to beer.
+Corpses and pathologists are to detective shows what crisps are to pints.
 Just a whole lot gnarlier.
 I wanted to know if a pathologist's job was just as gruesome as CSI made it out to be, so I gave Dr. Eva Schemer a quick call.

-Schemer is the Head Doctor and Director of the Forensic Pathology Institute at Basil University.
-Apart from having a inexplicably long job title, she's also a rather brave woman, doing a job that the vast majority of people reading this wouldn't dare touch.
+Eva is the Head Doctor and Director of the Forensic Pathology Institute at Basil University.
+Apart from having a inexplicably long job title, she's also a rather brave woman – doing a job that the vast majority of people reading this wouldn't dare to touch.

 VICE: Dr. Schemer, what kind of corpses generally end up on your "desk"?